insipx/polkadot-rewards/README.md

 Options:
   -f, --from        date to start crawling for staking rewards.
 Format: "YYY-MM-DD HH:MM:SS" -t, --to          date to stop crawling for staking rewards.
 Format: "YYY-MM-DD HH:MM:SS" -n, --network     network to crawl for rewards.
-One of: [Polkadot, Kusama, KSM, DOT] -c, --currency    the fiat currency which should be used for prices -a, --address     network-formatted address to get staking rewards for.
+One of: [Polkadot, Kusama, Moonriver, KSM, DOT, MOVR] -c, --currency    the fiat currency which should be used for prices -a, --address     network-formatted address to get staking rewards for.
   --date-format     date format to use in output CSV data.
 Uses rfc2822 by default.
 EX: "%Y-%m-%d %H:%M:%S".